Brisbane City Council provides land and facilities for eligible not-for-profit community organisations to use through lease or licence agreements.

 Application process for tenure of an existing Council facility

-When facilities become available, Council may advertise and seek expressions of interest from eligible community organisations.
+When facilities become available, Council may advertise and seek applications from eligible community organisations through a tender process.

-Council is not obliged to accept an application, but will explore all available options to assist each applicant to meet its objectives.
+Council is not obliged to accept an application, and will explore all available options to assist each applicant to meet its objectives.

-If your application is successful, Council will contact you to negotiate an agreement with your organisation.
+If your application is successful, Council will contact you to negotiate a contractual agreement with your organisation.

 If your application is unsuccessful, Council will contact you if another suitable facility becomes available in the following 12 months.